-The dark and spooky wreck of the Seven Sisters is home to common shipwreck residents - conger eels!
-Spot the adorable baby lumpsuckers, colourful corkwing wrasse, the cheeky tompot blennies and the quirky lumpsuckers, and discover the stories of wrecks in North Wales and artifacts found in them!
+The dark and spooky wreck of the Seven Sisters is home to common shipwreck residents - the conger eels!
+Spot huge starfish, the spiny spider crabs, the cheeky tompot blennies and the quirky lumpsuckers, and discover the stories of wrecks in North Wales and artifacts found in them!

 Food preparation area

 This is where we prepare food for our animals.
 Check what’s on the menu today!
 You might even see one of our aquarists chopping up the day’s dinner for one of the big tanks…

 In the tanks opposite the Lobster hatchery you'll see new arrivals and juvenile animals waiting to go on display.
 We also use these tanks for housing ill or injured fish, or as temporary housing for fish while their usual tank is undergoing maintenance!

 Conservation in action!
 Female European lobsters in the hatchery carry eggs under their tails until they hatch.
 Learn about the lobster life cycle and check out the adorable tiny baby lobsters who’ll eventually be released back into the sea to boost the local population!